ptimoner/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

    As you move the title, you'll notice that guidelines appear to help you position the title in the center of the page.

-   However, there is also a tool in the Actions Toolbar to help position the title relative to the map (not the page):
+   Entretanto, há também uma ferramenta na Barra de Ferramentas de Ações para ajudar a posicionar o título em relação ao mapa (não à página):

    |alignLeft|

 #.
 Click the map to select it
 #.
 Hold in :kbd:`Shift` on your keyboard and click on the label so
    that both the map and the label are selected.
 #.
-Look for the |alignLeft| :sup:`Align selected items left` button
+Procure o botão |alignLeft| :sup:`Align selected items left`
-   and click on the dropdown arrow next to it to reveal the positioning options and click |alignHCenter|
+   e clique na seta suspensa ao lado dele para revelar as opções de posicionamento e clique |alignHCenter|
    :guilabel:`Align center`:

    .. figure:: img/align_center_dropdown.png